 Union Pacific Cedar City Branch

-This page was last updated on February 8, 2018.
+This page was last updated on August 23, 2021.

 Columbia Steel received Utah Public Utilities Commission approval to construct a subsidiary called the Carbon County Railway.
 At the same time they withdrew their application to build another subsidiary called the Iron County Railway which was to be constructed from Lund, on the Union Pacific, to their iron ore properties in Iron County.
 The steel company withdrew their application based on the Union Pacific's protest in which Union Pacific stated that they were intending to construct the Cedar City Branch.
-(Public Service Commission of Utah, case 577)
+(Utah Public Service Commission case 577)

 October 18, 1922

-LA&SL received ICC approval to construct the 32.5-mile Cedar City Branch.
+LA&SL received ICC approval to construct the 32.5 mile Cedar City Branch.
 To be completed by December 31, 1923.
-(ICC Finance Docket 2527) (The branch was to be constructed to serve the developing iron ore mines in the district west of Cedar City.)
+(ICC Finance Docket 2527; Submitted October 7, 1922; Decided October 18, 1922)